 Epee / Foil / Sabre

 Coach Jaime’s career started in 2008, a year after moving from Mexico, under Barb Lynch at Morris Hills.
-He has over 9 years of experience in the sport and is constantly learning more from a variety of international coaches in order to become a better athlete and coach.
-After graduating from MH, Coach Jaime continued his fencing career training under different coaches, including: Slava Danylov, Lisa Campi-Sapery, and Maestro Marcos Lucchetti, to name some.
+He is constantly learning more from a variety of international coaches in order to become a better athlete and coach.
+After graduating from Morris Hills, Coach Jaime continued his fencing career training under different coaches, including: Slava Danylov, Lisa Campi-Sapery, and Maestro Marcos Lucchetti.
 Coach Jaime is a competitive athlete, and is currently training for a spot on the National Team.
-He has also been the Randolph HS Epee coach and has helped his students achieve different results, which include County Champions as well as a top 10 in NJ State Championship.
-Jaime is now the assistant coach at PCTI.
-Coach Jaime received his B.A. in Applied Linguistics and Minor in Asian Studies from Montclair State University.
+As the Randolph HS Epee coach, Jaime has helped his students achieve exceptional results, including County Championships and a top 10 in NJ State Championship.
+Jaime currently coaches the Passaic County Technical Institute fencing team.
+Coach Jaime received his B.A. in Applied Linguistics with a minor in Asian Studies from Montclair State University.
 He not only brings his language expertise to Forte Fencing, but an assortment of fencing knowledge.

 Epee / Foil

 Coach Malecki is the founding coach of Morris Catholic's Fencing team.
-He has coached the team for 9 years.
-Coach Malecki specializes in the instruction of Foil and Epee.
-Before coaching at Morris Catholic, Coach Malecki was a Fencer with West Virginia University's fencing club, started the Seton Hill University Fencing Program, and was a safety marshal for a historical fencing society and achieved an Award of Arms in that group.
-He is a standing member of the US Fencing Association and US Fencing Coach's Association and is training to become a US Fencing Referee.
+Before coaching at Morris Catholic, Coach Malecki was a fencer with West Virginia University's fencing club, started the Seton Hill University Fencing Program, and was a safety marshal for a historical fencing society and achieved an Award of Arms in that group.
+He is a standing member of USA Fencing and the US Fencing Coaches Association and is a certified USA Fencing Referee.